Hey guys and gals, to keep up with my latest projects come follow along with me on Pinterest and Instagram!

 I went ahead and drilled my pocket holes in the 25″ boards.
 These are what will be used to attach the shelves to the leg units.

-I could only find nut, bolts, and washers in a galvanized finish, so I spray painted them with Rust-Oleum metallic oil rubbed bronze.
+I could only find nuts, bolts, and washers in a galvanized finish, so I spray painted them with Rust-Oleum metallic oil rubbed bronze.
 Just stick them on some old cardboard and give them plenty of time to dry.

 While the hardware dried, I sanded all of my boards and stained.
-The way this coffee table is assembled makes staining very difficult to do at the end.
+The way this coffee table is assembled makes staining very difficult to do in the end.
 I chose, you guessed it, Kona (again)!

 I gave the stain and hardware plenty of time to dry before starting the assembly.

 When the stain was fully dry, I attached 8 1×3 @ 48″ together with two pieces of 1×2 @ 18″.
 I screwed them in with 1 1/4″ wood screws.
 I placed the boards six inches from the ends.

 Now time to make the leg units for the shelves to sit on.
 I made three leg support units total.
 The bolts are just threaded through the hole drilled out with the spade bit.
 Each bolt goes through three 1×3 boards like this…

 Once the bolt went through, I just added a washer and nut to the end and tightened.
 Here are the leg units fully assembled.

 All that was left at this time was attaching the shelves to the leg units.
 Since there are pocket holes involved, I flipped the legs on their sides and worked my way from the top shelf down.
 That just gave me more room to work with the drill.